ChrisDuffley/stationPlaylist/readme.md

 * A: Automation.
 * C: Title for the currently playing track.
-* D: Remaining duration for the playlist.
+* D (R when compatibility mode is active): Remaining duration for the playlist.
 * H: Duration of music for the current hour slot.
 * Shift+H: Total duration of selected tracks for this hour slot (from the track list, press SPACE to select or uncheck the track to play).
-* I: Listener count.
+* I (L when compatibility mode is active): Listener count.
+* K: Move to the marked track.
+* Control+K: Set the current track as the place marker track.
-* L: Line in.
+* L (Shift+L when compatibility mode is active): Line in.
 * M: Microphone.
 * N: Title for the next scheduled track.
 * P: Playback status (playing or stopped).
 * Shift+P: Pitch of the current track.
-* R: Record to file enabled/disabled.
+* R (E when compatibility mode is active): Record to file enabled/disabled.
 * Shift+R: Monitor library scan in progress.
 * S: Track starts in (scheduled).
 * T: Cart edit mode on/off.